-Accessible bathroom means a room containing a water closet (toilet), lavatory (sink), and either a shower, bathtub, combination bathtub/shower, or both a shower and bathtub that includes accessible features, including blocking within the walls to support future installation of grab bar/hand rails.
+Accessible bathroom means a room containing a water closet (toilet), lavatory (sink), and either a shower, bathtub, combination bathtub/shower, or both a shower and bathtub that includes features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A of the California Building Code, as may be amended, and that include blocking within the walls to support future installation of grab bar/hand rails.

-Accessible bedroom means a room containing a bed and can be used for a resident or guest to sleep that includes accessible features.
+Accessible bedroom means a room containing a bed and can be used for a resident or guest to sleep that includes features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A of the California Building Code, as may be amended.

-Accessible common use room means a room commonly used by residents or guests to congregate that includes accessible features.
+Accessible common use room means a room commonly used by residents or guests to congregate that includes features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A of the California Building Code, as may be amended.

-Accessible entry means an entrance that may be used by a visitor to the residential unit that includes accessible features.
+Accessible entry means an entrance that may be used by a visitor to the residential unit that meets or exceeds the minimum requirements of Chapter 11A of the California Building Code, as may be amended.

-Accessible exterior access means an exterior accessible route from the public rightof-way to an accessible entry.
-Accessible interior access means an accessible route from the accessible entry to the common use or bedroom, and bathroom or powder room facilities located on the primary entry level.
+Accessible exterior access means an exterior accessible route from the public right-of-way to an accessible entry that is consistent with the requirements of CBC Chapters 11A, as may be amended.

+Accessible interior access means an accessible route consistent with the requirements of CBC Chapters 11A from the accessible entry to the living, eating, sleeping, and/or bathroom facilities located on the primary entry level

-Adaptable internal stairs means internal stairways and stairs with a minimum width of thirty-six (36") inches, top and bottom landings that provide a clear floor area that is a minimum of forty-eight (48") inches in the direction of the stair run, and the full width of the stair for the docking of a chair lift, and includes suitable and appropriate outlets at the bottom and top of the stairs to provide power for a future chair lift.
-Such outlets shall be located on the side of the stair that would have the lift, or one (1) on each side if the chair lift could be installed on either side.
+Adaptable internal stairs means internal stairways and stairs with a minimum width of thirty-six (36") inches wide, top and bottom landings that provide a clear floor area that is a minimum of forty-eight (48") inches in the direction of the stair run, and the full width of the stair for the docking of a chair lift, and includes suitable and appropriate outlets at the bottom and top of the stairs to provide power for a future chair lift.
+Such outlets shall be located on the side of the stair that would have the lift, or one (1) on each side if the chair lift could be installed on either side

-Accessible kitchen shall mean a room or space designed to be use for cooking and the preparation and storage of food and containing a refrigerator, a sink, a stove and oven that includes accessible features or fixtures.
+Accessible kitchen shall mean a room or space designed to be use for cooking and the preparation and storage of food and containing a refrigerator, a sink, a stove and oven that includes features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A of the California Building Code, as may be amended.

-Accessible powder room means a room containing a water closet (toilet) and lavatory (sink), but no shower, bathtub, or combination bathtub/shower, that includes accessible features including blocking within the walls to support future installation of hand rails.
+Accessible powder room means a room containing a water closet (toilet) and lavatory (sink), but no shower, bathtub, or combination bathtub/shower, that includes features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A of the California Building Code, as may be amended, and that include blocking within the walls to support future installation of hand rails.